 1. Don’t Be a Speed Demon

 The greatest enemy of brakes is speed.
-The higher the speed, the more effort is required by a vehicle’s braking system to bring it to a complete stop.
-In fact, it takes about 33% more energy (and more brake material) to stop a vehicle traveling at 65mph v.
-55mph.
-Here at Virginia Tire & Auto, we recommend that you try to go the speed limit and even consider using a technique called coasting.
+The higher your speed, the more effort is required by a vehicle’s braking system to bring it to a complete stop.
+In fact, it takes about 33% more energy (and more brake material) to stop a vehicle traveling at 65 mph vs. 55 mph.
+Here at Virginia Tire & Auto, we recommend that you travel the speed limit and even consider using a technique called coasting.

 2. Practice Coasting

 Coasting is a technique where you take your foot off the gas pedal and let the vehicle slow down naturally before applying the brakes.
 Coasting isn’t appropriate for every situation on the road, but it tends to work well when you’re preparing to turn or if you see a traffic light or traffic slow-down ahead.

 3. One Foot Only, Please

 When it comes to using your brakes, you should keep it to one foot only.
 You’ve probably seen a car accelerate with illuminated brake lights before, and it can be pretty confusing.
 This is a direct result of the driver pressing on the brake pedal with their left foot while simultaneously pressing the gas pedal with their right (also known as brake riding).
 This practice continuously wears down the pads and warps the rotors.
 Our experts recommend using only your right foot while driving!

 4. Don’t Be a Follower